suhagba/dev_test/part_6.md

 ### Answer

-we can use sync which will recursivey copy
+we can use sync which will recursively copy
 ```bash
 aws s3 sync s3://mysource s3://mydest
 ```